5 Times ‘Bachelor’ And ‘Bachelorette’ Contestants Had Sex While Taping The ABC Show

 The most recent The Bachelorette, Hannah Brown, has been open about who she did and did not have sex with while filming her season of The Bachelor franchise.
-For the record, the pageant queen disclosed that she and Peter Weber had sex four times.
+For instance, the pageant queen divulged that she and Peter Weber had sex four times.
 But, as The Inquisitr reported, the pair did not end up being a forever couple.

 Hannah’s confessions disclosing carnal knowledge on a show that aims to bring two people together in matrimony is not commonly disclosed.
 However, when Bachelor Nation contestants compete, this is probably one of the more serious decisions each needs to make, either before signing up or on the proverbial spur of the moment.